aptima-ai/aptima_framework/docs/ten_framework/ten_packages/extension.md

 Basically, in all other life cycle stages, if you want to implement the order of different extensions, you can achieve it using the same method.

-## Interface with TEN Runtime
+## Interface with APTIMA Runtime

-Extensions interact with the TEN runtime primarily through three interfaces:
+Extensions interact with the APTIMA runtime primarily through three interfaces:

 1. **Lifecycle Callbacks**
    - These include callbacks like `on_init`, `on_deinit`, `on_start`, and `on_stop`.